alissa-huskey/python-class/docs/lessons/structure.md

 ### Relative imports

-When importing from within the same package, you can use the shorthand `.` or to import from the same package.
+When importing from within the same package, you can use the shorthand `.`.

 ```{code-block} python
 :caption: main.py